 Converting to a Roth also doesn’t make sense for everyone.
 Make sure you consult with your tax and accountant and financial advisor to make sure it is the right choice.
 For example, conversions might not make sense for some older investors who may need access to the funds in the near future.
 Since the main benefit doing a conversion is avoiding income taxes on investment gains, it makes more sense for someone with a longer investment horizon who is more likely to see the account increase in value.
 If an older investor needs access to the funds within the next 10 years or so, market fluctuations could cause a decrease in value.
 This would mean that the investor may pay more taxes on the conversion than if they left the funds in the Traditional IRA.

 Be aware of the 5-year for Roth IRAs.
 When you do a conversion, you must set these funds aside for at least 5 years before drawing from them.
 If you draw from the account before that, you may be penalized on your taxes.
 This penalty is 10% of the amount withdrawn plus income taxes on any earnings in the account.
 Younger investors that are further from retirement should not have to worry about this, but there are situations that can arise where you may need access to the funds.
 Before doing a conversion, make sure all of the money you are converting can be set aside for at least 5 years.

 Before converting your Traditional IRA into a Roth, just be sure to plan for the taxes due and the temporary lack of access to the funds.
-If you are considering a conversion and want to know how much money to set aside for taxes, contact me!
+If you are considering a conversion and want to know how much money to set aside for taxes, book a free consultation!
 I offer free consultations to new clients and tax projection services that can help you plan for the additional taxes that may be due